pixop/video-compare/README.md

 A movable slider enables easy viewing of the difference across any region of interest.

-Thanks to FFmpeg's flexibility, `video-compare` can compare two images in popular formats like PNG and JPEG, and also supports image sequences.
+Thanks to FFmpeg's flexibility, `video-compare` is also capable of comparing two images in popular formats like PNG and JPEG, and supports image sequences.

 ## Installation